-Meghan And Harry 'Step Back' As Royals – What Does That Mean, Exactly?
+Meghan And Harry 'Step Back' As Royals — What Does That Mean, Exactly?

 "Financially independent" is an interesting term.
 Sometimes that phrase means independence from family money, but that is not what the Duke and Duchess of Sussex have in mind.

-Rather, they mean that they will no longer no longer receive funding through the Sovereign Grant, the British public funding that supports the official duties of the queen and maintains the palaces occupied by members of the royal family.
+Rather, they mean that they will no longer receive funding through the Sovereign Grant, the British public funding that supports the official duties of the queen and maintains the palaces occupied by members of the royal family.
 They will now be able to work and earn income, which they are not permitted to do in their current roles.

 But British royals have other sources of income besides the Sovereign Grant.

 Prince Charles is also the Duke of Cornwall.
 As such, he is entitled to all of the income from the Duchy of Cornwall.
 The Duchy had an operating surplus of nearly $30 million last year.
-Harry, his brother William, and their wives receive millions of pounds annually from Charles.
+Harry, his brother William and their wives receive millions of pounds annually from Charles.

 There is no indication so far that Harry intends to stop receiving these payments, but it will be up to Charles whether he decides to keep giving them.